neuronsimulator/nrn/neuron/neuron/classes/cvode.rst

         daspk and not allowed for cvode.
 The fixed step methods can use either.
         The latter takes about twice as much time as the former.

-        methodtype = :func:`secondorder` if CVode is not active.
+        methodtype = :data:`secondorder` if CVode is not active.
 It equals 3 if CVODE is being used and 4 is DASPK is used.

         localtype = 1 if the local step method is used.
 This implies methodtype==3